 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 For more information on safety considerations for acetaminophen and a list of marketed acetaminophen-containing products, please visit the complete Drug Safety Communication at www.fda.gov/drugs.
 If you have drug questions, you can reach us at: email@example.com.

-FDA Drug Safety Podcast for Healthcare Professionals: Prescription Acetaminophen Products to be Limited to 325 mg Per Dosage Unit; Boxed Warning Will Highlight Potential for Severe Liver Failure mp3(MP3 - 14.9MB) FDA Drug Safety Communication: Prescription Acetaminophen Products to be Limited to 325 mg Per Dosage Unit; Boxed Warning Will Highlight Potential for Severe Liver Failure
+FDA Drug Safety Podcast for Healthcare Professionals: Prescription Acetaminophen Products to be Limited to 325 mg Per Dosage Unit; Boxed Warning Will Highlight Potential for Severe Liver Failure mp3(MP3 - 14.9MB) [ARCHIVED] FDA Drug Safety Communication: Prescription Acetaminophen Products to be Limited to 325 mg Per Dosage Unit; Boxed Warning Will Highlight Potential for Severe Liver Failure